Magnitude Invariant Parametrizations Improve Hypernetwork Learning

-where~$x^{(k)}$ is the input vector of the~$k^\text{th}$ fully connected layer with learnable weights and biases $W^{(k)}$ and $ b^{(k)}$ respectively, and~$A(x)$ is the non-linear activation function.
-To prevent gradients from exploding or vanishing when chaining several layers, it is common to initialize the weights~$W^{(i)}$ and biases~$b^{(i)}$ so that either the magnitude of the activations is approximately constant across layers in the forward pass (known as \emph{fan in}), or so that the magnitude of the gradients is constant across layers in the backward pass (known as \emph{fan out}) \citep{glorot2010understanding,he2015init}.
-In both settings, the weights~$W^{(i)}$ are initialized using a zero mean Normal distribution and bias vectors~$b^{(i)}$ are initialized to zero.
-We require that the activation function $A(x)$ satisfies~$A(\alpha x) = \alpha A(x)$, which holds for common choices such as ReLU and Leaky-ReLU.
+where~$x^{(k)}$ is the input vector of the~$k^\text{th}$ fully connected layer with learnable parameters $W^{(k)}$ and biases $b^{(k)}$.
+To prevent gradients from exploding or vanishing when chaining several layers, it is common to initialize the parameters~$W^{(i)}$ and biases~$b^{(i)}$ so that either the magnitude of the activations is approximately constant across layers in the forward pass (known as \emph{fan in}), or so that the magnitude of the gradients is constant across layers in the backward pass (known as \emph{fan out}) \citep{glorot2010understanding,he2015init}.
+In both settings, the parameters~$W^{(i)}$ are initialized using a zero mean Normal distribution and bias vectors~$b^{(i)}$ are initialized to zero.
+If $\gamma > 0$, and~$\phi(x)$ has the common form specified above, at initialization the $i^\text{th}$ entry of vector~$x^{(2)}$ is